jidongxiao/networksecurity/projects/dns_tunneling/README.md

 ## Wireshark Capture

 When running the two programs, we should see 4 DNS messages in wireshark, and it is your responsibility to make sure these DNS messages have the correct format.
 In other words, wireshark should not report any malformed DNS packets.
-Given that our goal here is the communicate covertly, any malformed DNS packets in wireshark would make the communication suspicious and thus should be avoided.
+Given that our goal here is to communicate covertly, any malformed DNS packets in wireshark would make the communication suspicious and thus should be avoided.

 ## Dig Test